Unsupervised edge map scoring: a statistical complexity approach: Results and Analysis.

-In Figure \ref{grafico_CE_i109} we have shown in panel (a) an example image from the South Florida Dataset, named 109; in panel (b) the Ground Truth available from such database; in panel (c) Canny's edge map with HT=0.01, and in panel (d) Canny's edge map with HT=0.99.
-The last two edge maps are extreme possibilities in the set $S_{BP}$, compared with the GT, since the first has too high sensitivity, and many texture details transformed in short edges, and the second has very low sensitivity, with almost no edges selected.
-The other 98 edge maps are comprised in between these two extreme edge maps.
+We selected two images for a qualitative performance discussion: image \emph{109}, good quality grayscale indoor image with a central object (Figure~\ref{grafico_CE_i109} $(a)$) and image \emph{woods}, a good quality outdoors aerial image which depicts several buildings surrounded by woods and country roads (Figure~\ref{woods2}).
+The first image has little texture while the second contains a lot of vegetation (e.g., grass, shrubs, trees), which corresponds to texture in the image.
+The GT depicts edges only related to object boundary, which do not include the trees present in the image.
+Overall, this image is a challenge for edge detectors, in particular, for those which only use grayscale information.

-In panel (a) of Figure \ref{grafico_CE_i109_2} we show a plot of the equilibrium measure $q_{\mathcal{F}}$, the entropy measure $H$ and the complexity measure $C$, as a function of the $HT$ values.
-This is a very interesting plot, because the Statistical Complexity measures are a compromise between Equilibrium and Information, and the maximum value of $C$ over the range of parameters sintetices such a compromise.
-In Panel (b) of Figure \ref{grafico_CE_i109_2} we show a plot of Pratt's FOM measure and our cosine discrepancy measure, over the same parameter's range.
+In Figure~\ref{grafico_CE_i109}, image \emph{109} and its GT are shown along with two extreme edge maps computed with Canny EDA, with $T_h=0.01$ and $T_h=0.99$.
+The first edge map has many texture details transformed in short edges, and the second has almost no edges.
+The other $98$ edge maps are comprised in between these two extreme edge maps.